 Coming from abroad

-Upon receiving your I-20 or DS-2019, you will need to apply for your F-1/J-1 visa at a U.S. consulate or embassy (*See exception for Canadians below) (**If you're coming to Rice on a visa other than F-1 or J-1, please contact OISS if you have any questions regarding securing a visa).
-We recommend you visit the website of the U.S. Embassy/Consulate where you wish to apply for your visa, and follow the procedures for documentation, interview request, etc. We have also put together some tips for the visa application process and compiled a list of helpful videos at https://oiss.rice.edu/visa-tips.
+Upon receiving your I-20 or DS-2019, you must apply for your F-1/J-1 visa at a U.S. consulate or embassy (*See exception for Canadian citizens below).
+We recommend visiting the website of the U.S. Embassy/Consulate where you wish to apply for your visa and follow the procedures for documentation, scheduling your interview, etc. We also have some tips for the visa application process, including a list of helpful videos at https://oiss.rice.edu/visa-tips.
 In general, you will need to present:

-5. Completed visa application forms (DS-160) – be sure to indicate your name as stated on your passport and your I-20/DS-2019 documents to better ensure that your name on your visa stamp will be displayed properly.
+- Completed visa application form (DS-160) – indicate your name as stated on your passport and your I-20/DS-2019 to ensure your name on your visa stamp will be displayed correctly.

-*Canadian exception: Canadian citizens are not required to obtain a visa stamp in their passports to enter the U.S. on F-1 or J-1 visa.
-Instead they are adjudicated at the Port of Entry when they cross the border into the United States.
-If you are coming on an F-1 or J-1 visa status, you must present the immigration officer at the port of entry the following documentation:
+*Canadian exception: Canadian citizens are not required to obtain a visa stamp in their passports to enter the U.S. on an F-1 or J-1 visa.
+Instead, they are adjudicated at the Port of Entry when they cross the border into the United States.
+Please make sure to present your I-20/DS-2019 at the Port of Entry and specify to the officer that you are seeking F-1 or J-1 visa status.
+Make sure to pay your I-901 SEVIS fee in advance, as the payment cannot be made at the Port of Entry.

-Upon clearing immigration, check your I-94 record to ensure that it grants F-1 or J-1 status for “D/S” (duration of status).
-For dependents it should show F-2 or J-2 status for “D/S”.
-If it is incorrect, contact OISS immediately.
-You will be able to download/print your I-94 admission record by visiting https://i94.cbp.dhs.gov/I94/#/home.
+Upon clearing immigration, check your I-94 record to ensure it grants F-1 or J-1 status for “D/S” (duration of status).
+For dependents, it should show F-2 or J-2 status for “D/S.” If it is incorrect, contact OISS immediately.
+You can download/print your I-94 admission record by visiting https://i94.cbp.dhs.gov/I94/#/home.

 Coming from another U.S. institution

-If you are currently studying at another school in the U.S. but will be leaving the U.S. prior to coming to Rice, simply show the Immigration Officer your I-20 or DS-2019 from Rice upon re-entry to the United States.
+If you are transferring an existing F-1/J-1 SEVIS record to Rice from another school in the U.S. but will be traveling internationally before starting your program at Rice, show the Immigration Officer your I-20 or DS-2019 from Rice upon re-entry to the United States.
 You do not need to go to the U.S. consulate unless your student visa has expired.
-If you will not be leaving the U.S., please check in with OISS upon your arrival to campus.

 Changing visa status to F-1/J-1 from another visa category

 If you are already in the United States on a different visa category and wish to change your status to an F-1 or J-1 visa, you have two options: 1) travel and apply for a new visa abroad, or 2) request a change of status from USCIS without departing the United States.
-Please note that each process poses potential risks and processing times, so we recommend speaking with an OISS advisor about which process is most appropriate for you.
+Please remember that each process has pros and cons, so we recommend speaking with an OISS advisor about which process is most appropriate for you.

 Administrative Processing

-At the end of the visa appointment, only two outcomes are possible: the consular officer will either issue or refuse the visa.
-Sometimes the consular officer may determine that additional information is required before the visa can be issued and the application must go through further administrative processing.
-If administrative processing is required, the consular officer will inform you about it at the end of the interview.
+Only two outcomes are possible at the end of the visa appointment: the consular officer will either issue or refuse the visa.
+Sometimes, the consular officer may determine that additional information is required before the visa can be issued, and the application must go through further administrative processing.
+If you need administrative processing, the consular officer will let you know about it at the end of the interview.
 Although your visa application will be refused at that time, you may be determined to qualify for the visa once the case-specific administrative processing is completed.
 Therefore, in the case of administrative processing, a visa refusal may not be the final answer.
 The duration of the administrative processing will vary based on the individual circumstances of each case.
 For more information, please see the U.S. Department of State's webpage on administrative processing.

 Booking your Flight